Best plants for an edible hedge

 Browse our list of the best plants for an edible hedge, below.

 Fruiting in autumn, blackthorn produces delicious sloes that have a very sharp flavour when fresh, and becomes sweeter if frozen after picking or left on the tree until after the first frosts.
 There are lots of ways to use sloes, from including them in chutneys and jams to making sloe gin or vodka.
 Blackthorn is fantastic for wildlife, too.
-Discover delicious sloe recipes from our friends at Olive Magazine.
+Discover a delicious sloe gin recipe from our friends at Olive Magazine.

 Crab apples aren't usually eaten raw as the flavour tends to be sour, but you can use them to make crab apple jelly, eaten as you would currant or cranberry jelly.